mrismanaziz/Reforestation/README.md

-## A cannibal is someone who is fed up with people.
+## What do you call a dad that has fallen through the ice?
+A Popsicle.